top of page

 IL-12 Based Immunotherapy

-What is it?
 Canine patients receive a drug that stimulates sustained production of anti-tumor cytokine IL-12.
 The goal is to increase T cells (anti-tumor immune cells) in the tumor microenvironment and to create an immune memory to prevent sarcoma recurrence.
 Dogs with high-grade soft tissue sarcoma are enrolled.
 The study pays for the surgery and immunotherapy to qualified patients.
-(Originally supported by CCA)

 Data: Mouse model studies have been published.